For this Oklahoma rancher, ranching may not be his whole life, but it makes his life whole.

 One of the things I love about this area is the people.
 The community comes together and there are so many willing to help, no matter what it is.
 Before I had a barn large enough to hold all of my calves, a neighbor down the road allowed me to use his.
 I was able to use his scales and facilities at no cost because he wanted to see somebody else succeed in the industry.
 It’s a tight-knit community and that’s what I love most about it.

 I stay connected to the community in a few ways.
 I’m President of the All Indian Youth Rodeo Association and Vice President of the Logan Livestock Association, which is similar to the Heifer International Program.
 It helps give someone else an opportunity to start in the cattle industry.
 A member of the Logan Livestock Association is given livestock, and in return, they give some of the offspring of those livestock back to the Association to give to a different member.
 This helps keep the industry alive.
-Also, I am on the board of Project A, which is a Cherokee entity that focuses on education.
+Also, I am on the board of Project A, which is a non-profit organization and Cherokee Nation entity that focuses on education.
 I am piloting a program that will produce Cherokee beef if it is successful.
 Lastly, I serve as the assistant chief for our local volunteer fire department, and I’m a member of the McIntosh County Cattleman’s Association.

 My favorite cut of beef is a filet prepared medium rare.